vermakunika01/Customer_Segmentation_and_Retention_sql/README.md

 Data from customers, products, and orders tables was cleaned and analysed using SQL (CTEs, window functions, segmentation logic) to:
 - Segment customers into four groups based on lifespan and engagement.
 - Identify key behavioural (order frequency, contribution to revenue) and product-level differences across segments.
 - Evaluate of retention patterns.

+## Key Skills Demonstrated
+- Translating raw transaction data into actionable business insights.
+- Applying segmentation and churn analysis for strategic decision-making.
+- Balancing analytical rigor with executive-level storytelling.

 ## Author & Contact
 Kunika Verma